 An extract from Scott's poem is inscribed in stonework on the pavement of the Grassmarket, at the western end, which marks the line of where a demolished section of the Flodden Wall originally stood.

-Find out more about the effects of Flodden with my Up-Close and Personal private walking tours of the city!
+Find out more about the defence of Edinburgh with my private walking tours of the city!

 The new taxes had been brought into effect following Scotland's union with England nearly 30 years previously, in 1707.
 The increased taxes brought an increase in tax evasion, and the hanging of Andrew Wilson was the climax of something of a show trial, intended to make an example of him and his fellow smugglers, and to act as a disincentive to others who may be inclined to similarly seek to deprive the government of their tax income.

-At the execution, in Edinburgh's Grassmarket in April 1736, unrest had broken out in the crowd, leading to the instruction from John Porteous, captain of the City Guard, for his men to fire their muskets to break up the dissenting mob.
+At the execution, in Edinburgh's Grassmarket, unrest had broken out in the crowd, leading to the instruction from John Porteous, captain of the City Guard, for his men to fire their muskets to break up the dissenting mob.
 The riot which broke out left six people dead, and Porteous was arrested and put on trial for their murders.

 At his trial in July 1736, Porteous was found guilty of all the charges, and sentenced to be executed.
 Shortly before his sentence was to be carried out, a stay of execution came from London, who considered that Porteous had only been doing his job in upholding the government position.